ferconde87/CrackingTheCodingInterview/README.md

 # CrackingTheCodingInterview
-Exercise in C++ from the book Cracking the Coding Interview (version 6)
+Exercises in C++ from the book Cracking the Coding Interview (version 6)